2017 Louisville City FC season

-The 2017 Louisville City FC season was the club's third season in Louisville, Kentucky playing in the United Soccer League, which as of 2017 is one of two second-tier leagues in the United States soccer league system.
+The 2017 Louisville City FC season was the club's third season in Louisville, Kentucky playing in the United Soccer League, which was one of the two second-tier leagues in the United States soccer league system.

 The club began their pre-season campaign on March 4 before the league commenced on March 25.
 They also competed in the U.S. Open Cup.

-Louisville City would finish the season on top of the Eastern Conference for the first time in club history and have the second best record in the league overall for the third consecutive year.
-They would also win the USL Cup after the season for the club's first title.
+Louisville City finished the season on top of the Eastern Conference for the first time in club history and had the second best record in the league overall for the third consecutive year.
+They also won the USL Cup after the season for the club's first title.